Hexen - Editing

 This section deals with Hexen-specific, vanilla map parameters, ACS scripting and related editing topics as a supplement to the official Hexen specs; basic Doom-engine editing principles are not covered.
 ZDoom scripting also will not be covered here except in cases where differences may cause confusion.

 NB: The BEHAVIOR section of a map is required for vanilla Hexen maps.
 If you really don't want any scripts, you can place a dummy script that does nothing, but BEHAVIOR has to be there or the map will fail to load correctly.
+Further, beware that BEHAVIOR compiled for ZDoom uses a format usually incompatible with vanilla Hexen; SLADE has a separate button for compiling a script to vanilla format.

 Displaying Strings [top]